eamonnsullivan/github-pr-lib/README.md

 (def token (System/getenv "GITHUB_ACCESS_TOKEN"))
 ```

-All of these methods return the permalink of the new or updated pull request or comment, e.g., `https://github.com/eamonnsullivan/github-pr-lib/pulls/1`.
+All of these methods return a map of information about the new or updated pull request or comment, such as the `:body` (in markdown), `:title`, `:permalink` or whether the pull request `:isDraft` or `:mergeable`.

 ### Create a new pull request
 ```